 Even a special card can become a forever keepsake with a handmade cards for Mother’s Day.

-Whether the mom in your life loves non-fiction or a page-turning novel, there are so many choices for diverse books from women authors available.
-A copy of Cicely Tyson’s new memoir Just As I Am along with a hand written note thanking mom for being just who she is would be incredibly meaningful.
+In addition, whether the mom in your life loves non-fiction or a page-turning novel, there are so many choices for diverse books from women authors available.
+A copy of Viola Davis’s new memoir Finding Me along with a hand written note thanking mom for being just herself would be incredibly meaningful.
 And if mom needs a bit of an escape, you can always get her a fun, indulgent rom com.

 Whatever she loves, that’s what matters.

 Bonus: books they’re so easy to get when you’re out of shopping time.
 All it takes is a trip to your local bookstore, or a few clicks on Amazon Prime — or support indie booksellers around the country by shopping from our storefront on Indiebound!

 3. Last-minute Mother’s Day gifts: Subscription boxes and gift boxes